-Throughout the year the City may invest its pooled cash in the California Local Agency Investment Fund (LAIF).
+Throughout the year the City may invest its pooled cash in LAIF.
 LAIF invests in accordance with Government Code Sections 16430 and 16480, the stated investment authority for the Pooled Money Investment Account, and is not required to be categorized using the levels above as deposits and withdrawals are made on the basis of \$1 and not fair value.
-As of June 30, 2022, the Measure B Funds cash pooled with City were held in an operating account at a bank and not invested in LAIF.
+As of June 30, 2023, the Measure B Funds cash pooled with City were held in an operating account at a bank and not invested in LAIF.